dooygoy/funcstream/README.md

 Now, when we use `where` we like to first define our action or an event happening and then tell something about our actors who define the event itself.
 Something like "where some event is happening, its components are this and that, or where Alice loves Bob, Bob is human and Alice is human too."
-If we miss describin a sinble component of our event the event will not compile, Haskell will not accept our declaration.
-Notice we could define a component and not use it in our action, that will go thrugh, the event will not fail, same as declaring "Alice", "Bob" and "Hayka" and then telling "Alice" loves "Hayka", the program would run even though "Bob" was left all by himself.
+If we miss describing a single component of our event the event will not compile, Haskell will not accept our declaration.
+Notice we could define a component and not use it in our action, but it will still go through, and the event will not fail, same as declaring "Alice", "Bob" and "Hayka" and then telling "Alice" loves "Hayka", the program would run even though "Bob" was left all by himself.